Lewis Watson, 1st Baron Sondes: Biography

 In February 1754, his father-in-law procured for him the lucrative sinecure of auditor of the imprests, in succession to William Benson.
 The by-election that followed his appointment was not contested.
 In the 1754 general election that spring, Newcastle had him returned for Boroughbridge again; Watson also led the poll in Kent, where he and Robert Fairfax stood as Whigs and defeated Sir Edward Dering, one of the sitting Tory members.
 Watson chose to sit for Kent.
 However, he aspired to the House of Lords, as he enjoyed the estates of the extinct earldom of Rockingham and could well afford to support a title.
 Nor did he wish to stand for the county again.
-Newcastle pressed his claims strongly on the King, and was ultimately successful: Watson was created Baron Sondes, of Lees Court in the Peerage of Great Britain on 22 May 1760 and vacated his seat in the Commons.
+Newcastle pressed his claims strongly on the King and was ultimately successful; Watson was created Baron Sondes, of Lees Court in the Peerage of Great Britain on 22 May 1760, the title being linked to his ancestors and vacated his seat in the Commons.
 In 1785, the office of auditor of the imprests was abolished, and he received an annuity of £7,000 a year for life in compensation.

 He died on 30 March 1795 and was succeeded in his title by his eldest son, Lewis Watson.
 Sondes was buried at Rockingham, Northamptonshire.